 A root canal is a very common dental procedure.
-More than 15 million root canals are performed each year.
+More than 15 million root canal procedures are performed each year.
 When you break it down per day, that is around 41,000 treatments.
-So why do some people need a root canal?
+So why do some people need a root canal procedure?
 It is usually caused by a deep cavity that has grown down into the root of the tooth.
 The decay needs to be removed as soon as possible, so that you do not lose that tooth.
 With a diseased tooth, the infection runs deep into the root of the tooth by the nerve, because it is not just the tooth that is damaged.
 This causes concern for the gums, blood vessels, and connective tissues that hold up your tooth being affected as well.

 A dentist or endodontist can handle the care of a patient during a root canal treatment.
-At Southview Dentistry, we are more than experienced to handle routine dental procedures.
+At Southview Dentistry, we are more than experienced to handle routine root canal procedures.
 If you need a referral to a trusted specialist in more complex cases, we are happy to provide that to you.
 Compassionate and comprehensive dental care is our main goal at Southview Dentistry when we perform all our procedures, including root canals in Charlotte.

 How a Root Canal is Performed

-The actual root canal treatment is a fairly comfortable and simple undertaking.
+The actual root canal procedure is a fairly comfortable and simple undertaking.
 You’ll be relaxed and reclined in our dental chairs at a modern, state of the art facility.
 Even so, a percentage of patients have a little bit of anxiety over a root canal.
 Most people might feel nervous about the dentist’s chair, but more than a million teeth are treated each year in this way.
 You can rest assured that you and your family are in good hands with Southview Dentistry of Charlotte.
 You will be relieved when it is over, because it will take care of the intense tooth pain that is the indicator of the issue in the first place.

 Repairing the Damage